---Loss of Privileges: All students have the opportunity to earn citations, privileges and the like through conscientious behaviour, appropriate actions and generally sound school citizenship.
+All students have the opportunity to earn citations, privileges and the like through conscientious behaviour, appropriate actions, and generally sound school citizenship.
 These privileges are not, however, a right and require that the student maintain a proper standard of behaviour in all aspects of School life.
-Specific privileges are, of course, largely determined by the student's age and membership in the Junior or Senior forms.
+Specific privileges are, of course, largely determined by the student's age and seniority.
 Younger students, for example, may have the privilege of having a non-uniform day, having Golden Time, participating in walks or trips or the like.
-Older students may earn privileges involving trips, occasional free periods.
+Older students may earn privileges involving lunchtime passes, trips, occasional free periods.
 Behavioural and/or other infractions may result in the loss of one or more privileges for a period of time.